palmaresHQ/palmares/packages/databases/docs/consumers/reference/querysets.md

 company[0].usersOfCompany.id; // 1
 ```

+### Still on relations

+The `.join()` has intellisense, the first argument is with what model you want to join, and the second argument is the `relationName` or `relatedName` you want to join with.

+You can, for example, have the **User** model related to **Company** on more than one field.
+So we always need to explicitly define to what relation we are referring to.
+If you want to relate Company to two distinct fields, you should create two joins.
+Just like you would need on a normal SQL query.

 ## Types of QuerySets

 We have three main ones that follow the methods on the [Manager](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/managers.md):